DEA Reschedules CBD Medication to Schedule 5

 “We are pleased that the DEA has placed EPIDIOLEX in the lowest restriction Schedule, because it will help ensure that patients with LGS and Dravet syndrome, two of the most debilitating forms of epilepsy, can access this important new treatment option through their physicians.” — Justin Gover, CEO of GW Pharmaceuticals, in a statement

-Specifically, the rescheduling applies to CBD that exists in FDA-approved medications; it does not broadly apply to the CBD all of its forms.
+Specifically, the rescheduling applies to CBD that exists in FDA-approved medications; it does not broadly apply to the CBD cannabinoid in all of its forms.